 - The email is not addressed to you by name

 - You don't recognize the sender or the email says it is from a "friend"

 - You can't determine why the file or link was sent to you

 - The file name of the attachment ends with EXE, HLP, LNK, MDB, MDE, URL or VBE

-- Do not send, forward or open electronic greeting cards, animations, games, joke programs, chain letters, screen savers, songs, videos or images.
+- Don't send, forward or open electronic greeting cards, animations, games, joke programs, chain letters, screen savers, songs, videos or images.
 In addition, they can needlessly consume system resources.

-- Do not download or install unknown software or software from an unknown source.
+- Don't download or install unknown software or software from an unknown source.
 Even if it is "free", you may get more than you realized (e.g., spyware, adware, etc).

-- Back up your important data and mobile devices to separate media, such as a CD/DVD, an online back up service, flash drive, or a server.
-Store backups in a safe place.
+- Back up your important data and mobile devices, and store the backups in a safe place.

 - Sophos Anti-Virus/Anti-Spyware is available at no cost to all faculty and staff